saltstack-formulas/template-formula/TOFS_pattern.md

       - pkg: Install NTP package
 ```

 In `conf.sls` we have the configuration states.
-In most cases that is just managing configuration file templates and making them be watched by the service.
+In most cases, that is just managing configuration file templates and making them to be watched by the service.

 ```
 ## /srv/saltstack/salt-formulas/ntp-saltstack-formula/ntp/conf.sls